AnnableLab/annablelab.github.io/pages/automation.md

 3. Command Charging (PV First)
 4. Standby

-Using just these 4 modes and modulating various charge and discharge limits we can achieve a great deal!
+Using just these four modes and modulating various charge and discharge limits, we can achieve a great deal!

 You will also need to manually enable these disabled Sigenergy Plant sensors in order for the script to function: